Frequently Asked Questions about Special Arbitration

 • The insurers or self-insureds must be signatories (members) to the Special Arbitration Agreement. (non-members may participate with consent)

-• All participating parties have a policy or self-insure casualty or property coverage for the same person, entity or risk for the same triggering event.
+• All participating parties have a policy or self-insure casualty or property coverage for the same person, entity, or risk for the same triggering event.

 • Either of the following conditions exists: (1) The insured is legally liable for a bodily injury or property damage claim and at least one of the insurers or self-insureds has settled the claim with the third party, or (2) The insured has suffered a loss or injury paid by at least one of the insurers or borne by the self-insured.